Archives For November 30, 1999

 This simple and brief tutorial is going to show you how to disable ping response on Ubuntu Server to make it more secure.

-To get started, run command below to get the root privilege:
+To get started, you need to first run command below to get the root privilege:

 sudo su